 International Security and Political Violence: IR faculty with a focus on conflict and security (Profs.
 Colaresi, Condra, Gochman, Grauer, Poznansky, Savun, Spaniel) study causes and consequences of inter-state conflict and civil wars, terrorism, coups, nuclear proliferation, intelligence and national security, conflict resolution.
 Two research centers housed at GSPIA, Matthew B. Ridgway Center for International Security Studies and the Ford Institute for Human Security, provide valuable opportunities and resources for faculty and students focusing on international and human security.

 International Political Economy (IPE): IPE faculty (Profs.
-Aklin, Hays, Owen, and Wilf) study trade and labor politics, the politics of international financial crises and global financial regulation, and the political backlash against economic globalization.
+Aklin, Hays, and Owen) study trade and labor politics, the politics of international financial crises and global financial regulation, and the political backlash against economic globalization.

 International Organization: The IR faculty with expertise in international organizations (Profs.
-Aklin, Colaresi, Donno, Wilf) study the role of international institutions on democratization, elections, financial crises, trade agreements, and human rights.
+Aklin, Colaresi) study the role of international institutions on democratization, financial crises, trade agreements, and human rights.